SUNDAY 20 OCTOBER

 CONFESSIONS, SECRETS & LIES

-“Owning our story and loving ourselves through that process is the bravest thing that we’ll ever do.” – Brene Brown
+“Owning our story and loving ourselves through that process is the bravest thing that we’ll ever do.” – Brene Brown.

 Join prize-winning poet Sarah Temporal to explore how poetry reveals our hidden selves.
 In an inclusive workshop suitable for beginner to advanced writers, you will be guided through creative exercises to unlock your secrets and transform them into powerful poems.